AmberC0209/PaddleX/docs/installation/installation.en.md

 pip install -e .
 ```

-* **If you choose plugin installation mode** and the plugin you need is named PaddleXXX (there can be multiple), execute the following commands:
+* <b>If you choose plugin installation mode</b> and the plugin you need is named PaddleXXX (there can be multiple), execute the following commands:

 ```bash
 cd PaddleX